The Building Blocks of a Custodial Trust

 When Incapacity Changes the Rules

-One of the most important definitions in this section is "incapacitated."
-Under the Uniform Custodial Trust Act, a person is considered incapacitated when they lack the ability to manage property and business affairs effectively.
-The causes can range from mental illness or physical disability to chronic substance use, confinement, or even disappearance.
+One of the most important definitions here is "incapacitated."
+Under this act, a person is treated as incapacitated when they cannot manage property and business affairs.
+The causes range from mental illness to physical disability, substance use, confinement, or disappearance.

 "Incapacitated" means lacking the ability to manage property and business affairs effectively by reason of mental illness, mental deficiency, physical illness or disability, chronic use of drugs, chronic intoxication, confinement, detention by a foreign power, disappearance, minority or other disabling cause.

-A.R.S. § 14-9101(7)This definition is significant because when a beneficiary becomes incapacitated, the custodial trustee's authority shifts.
-Instead of following the beneficiary's directions, the trustee manages the property independently according to the standards set by the act.
-Understanding these definitions helps families plan effectively for situations where a loved one may need someone else to manage their financial affairs.
+A.R.S. § 14-9101(7)This definition is significant.
+When a beneficiary becomes incapacitated, the trustee's authority shifts.
+Instead of following the beneficiary's directions, the trustee manages the property on their own.